Junior Cricket (mixed)

 Welcome to the West Pennant Hills Cherrybrook Cricket Club.
 Our Club was established in 1930 and the 2021/22 season is our 91st

-Junior cricket within our Association (the Hornsby Ku-ring-gai and Hills District Cricket Association) is offered to boys & girls aged from Master Blasters (U8) to U16 years.
+Junior cricket within our Association (the Hornsby Ku-ring-gai and Hills District Cricket Association) is offered to boys & girls aged from Master Blasters (U8) to U17 years.
 Girls also have their own Competition.

-Our reputation for promoting participation of all children over results is widely known along with our formal policy of ‘Participation over Results‘.
-This is worth reading and can be accessed via the website.
+Our reputation for promoting participation of all children over results is widely known along with our formal policy of ‘Participation over Results‘ – see below.

 We are thrilled and humbled to have been selected by Cricket NSW as ‘Community Cricket Club of the Year NSW – 2017, 2019 and again in 2021.
 We were also the runner up in the Sport NSW Community Club of the Year 2017 Awards – an amazing achievement given the many thousands of Sporting Clubs in NSW.

 Also in 2019 we were nominated by CNSW as their nomination for the Australian Cricket Club of the Year for the ‘Sport for All’ recognition – finishing as runner-up.

 CNSW commented in their recommendation:

 “WPHCCC has been a great example of bringing people of the community together.
 The Club has proven that hard work and great volunteers can achieve fantastic outcomes for the cricketing community!
 The Club encompasses a number of attributes that we believe contribute to what is a great cricket Club.”

 We are proud of the community contribution of the Club.
 As an example, the McGrath Foundation used our Club in a National promotion in 2016/17 as our Club is one of the major cricket club contributors.
 As at the end of the 2020/21 season we had raised $46,127 for the McGrath Foundation.
 Tracey Bevan, who heads-up the McGrath Foundation, has sent us a special YouTube thank you note.
 This can be viewed on – here

 Junior ‘graduates’ move through Age Divisions into a Senior all-age competition.
-In 2016/17 our A1 Grand Finalists for example had 11 players in the 14 player squad who came through Junior Blasters/Kanga and Juniors.
+In 2020/21 our A1 Semi Finalists had 11 players in the 14 player squad who came through Junior Blasters/Kanga and Juniors.